JamieBort/Learning-Directory/Meta/README.md

 ## Purpose

-This directory houses info regarding this repo.
+The purpose of this `Meta/` directory is to house info regarding this `Learning Directory` repo.
 Specifically, information **about** the files and directories that this repo contains.

 And **not** about Git repos in general.
 To find info regarding files and directories about Git in general, see the `Git/` [README](../Git/README.md) file.